Memoization

 Create your own cache

 The Memo class can also be utilized outside of the application context if you need to cache across requests.
-It’s generally safer to cache per request using Context.memo—especially for user specific or sensitive information.
-But if you have a long running server and need to cache public data, you can create a Memo outside of the app.
+Although, it’s generally safer to cache per request using Context.memo—especially for user specific or sensitive information.

 import { Memo } from "ovr";